-First we note that actors cannot deliver value.
-Rather, they can only participate in creating and offering value propositions.
-In the goods-dominant logic the manufacturer embeds value during the manufacturing process.
-This is not the case in service-dominant logic.
-Value can only be created in-use (or in-context).
-And it is the actors that co-create the value.
-And the actors always includes the beneficiary of the service.
+First, we note that actors cannot deliver value.
+Instead, they can only participate in creating and offering value propositions (FP7).
+In goods-dominant logic, the manufacturer believes they create value and exchange it at the point of sale.
+Value in service-dominant logic is only created in-use (or in-context).
+And it is the actors that co-create the value during use, always including the beneficiary.

 Now we have grouped them in what I believe is a useful manner, let’s look at each principle in turn.